 Botanical Name: Aconitum

-Also known as monkshood because of the upper sepals of the florets resembling the hood of the monks, it’s an interesting addition to any space.
+Also known as monkshood because the upper sepals of the florets resemble the monks’ hood, making it an interesting addition to any space.

 53. Ornamental Allium

-Ornamental onions in the garden are as loved as edible onions in the kitchen.
+Ornamental onions in the garden are as loved as the edible onions in the kitchen.
+Its purple flowers look amazing as they form a globular shape.

 54. Salvia